ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 ## 📋 Prerequisites

 The Calculate Distances step requires the following inputs from previous pipeline steps:
-- **[Merge IM Results](Merge-IM-Results.md)** - Provides the merged intensity measure data with event-station pairs (This is to optimize the distance calculation with only the even-station pairs that actually have processed results)
+- **[Merge IM Results](Merge-IM-Results.md)** - Provides the merged intensity measure data with event-station pairs (This is to optimise the distance calculation with only the even-station pairs that actually have processed results)

 ---

 ## ⚙️ Process

-### 🔹 Event Categorization
+### 🔹 Event optimised

 For every event in the NZGMDB, a rupture plane is generated to compute rrup distances.
 Events are classified into four categories based on available information: